-The IT outsourcing industry has grown rapidly over the past decade.
+Since the IT outsourcing industry has been growing rapidly over the past decade, staff augmentation vs managed services has become a heated debate amongst IT managers.
 The advancements in development technologies, communication and project management tools has enabled businesses to quickly scale up their development teams with resources from across the globe.

 Most businesses find themselves in the staff augmentation vs managed services comparison when they’re also considering IT outsourcing.
 These are two of the most common outsourcing methods.

 Each has its own set of advantages and disadvantages.
 So it’s imperative to have a great understanding of the two in order to pick one that suits your needs the most.

 In the most simplest of terms, staff augmentation refers to the practice of bringing outside personnel onboard to augment the capacity of your development team.
 It’s largely considered to be a temporary solution, in that the new resources that are brought on are engaged for a limited period of time.

 The primary feature of staff augmentation services is that they enable you to scale up your resources quickly.
 If there's a temporary spike in the workload, additional resources can be rapidly deployed to deal with task at hand.

 It's a useful strategy to implement when there's a need to bring talent with specialized skills onboard.
 Instead of starting the hiring process from scratch for a full-time employee, organizations can rely on staff augmentation services to fill the gaps on an ad-hoc basis.

 One of the main reasons why staff augmentation is highly regarded is that it provides substantial cost savings.
 It’s going to cost a company far less to scale up their team through a staff augmentation service than it would to hire new employees for the company.